Trijntje Oosterhuis: Solo career

 A year later, in January 2012, Dutch singer Anouk made two videos of her and Trijntje working together in a studio, available through Twitter and Facebook.
 Initial assumptions were made that Anouk and Trijntje were recording a duet for Trijntje's next album.
 Soon after, it was announced that Anouk was writing songs for the album and producing it.
 The new album, named Wrecks We Adore, was officially released on 13 April 2012.
 In 2012, Oosterhuis replaced Angela Groothuizen as a coach on the third season of The Voice of Holland alongside Nick & Simon, Roel van Velzen and Marco Borsato.
 Her final contestant, Leona Philippo, reached the final and won.
 Oosterhuis remained on the show until the end of the fifth season in 2014.

 Trijntje Oosterhuis represented the Netherlands at the Eurovision Song Contest 2015 with the song "Walk Along".
 However, Oosterhuis failed to qualify for the final.

-In 2015 she gave birth to her third child.
+In 2015 she gave birth to her third child, a daughter.

 Between 2012 and 2017, Oosterhuis was a member of Ladies of Soul, a supergroup completed by Candy Dulfer, Glennis Grace and sisters-in-law Berget Lewis and Edsilia Rombley.
 They staged annual arena-shows since February 2014 performing collective and solo-tracks as well as cover-versions.
-In June 2017 Oosterhuis announced her departure from the Ladies of Soul to focus on her solo-career; she did return as a special guest during the 5th anniversary-shows on March 23 and 24, 2018.
+In June 2017 Oosterhuis announced her departure from the Ladies of Soul to focus on her solo-career; she did return as a special guest during the 5th anniversary-shows on 23 and 24 March 2018.

 In September 2017, Oosterhuis released the Dutch-language covers-album Leven van de liefde (Living off love).

 In September 2018, Oosterhuis was part of the Dutch television programme "Beste Zangers".

 In March 2019, Oosterhuis released the first single from her forthcoming album Dit is voor mij (This is for me); the same month she played a 25th anniversary-concert in a sold out Ziggo Dome.
 Amidst a summer-tour of festivals and special concerts, Oosterhuis appeared at North Sea Jazz Festival.
 These dates were followed by a club tour.

 In 2020, Oosterhuis was to play the role of Mary in that year's edition of The Passion; it was cancelled due to the coronavirus.
 In the summer of 2020 she appeared as a panel-judge on the SBS6 talent-show We Want More; the selection-rounds were taped beforehand.